ton-community/ton-docs/docs/v3/guidelines/dapps/asset-processing/payments-processing.md

 ```

 **Advantages**
-- ✅ Easy integration
+- ✅ Easy integration.
-- ✅ No need to connect a wallet
+- ✅ No need to connect a wallet.

 **Disadvantages**
 - ❌ Users must scan a new QR code for each payment.